IRBT INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces that iRobot Corporation Investors with Substantial Losses Have Opportunity to Lead Class Action Lawsuit

-NEW YORK, March 25, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising-- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against iRobot Corporation (“iRobot” or “the Company”) (NASDAQ: IRBT) and certain of its officers.
+NEW YORK, April 01, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against iRobot Corporation (“iRobot” or “the Company”) (NASDAQ: IRBT) and certain of its officers.

 Class Definition: